Catalyzing a Future of Regenerative Communities

-Cities are generally stuck in an old paradigm.
-They continue to employ an outdated development model that manages interests and industries in isolation of each other.
-Efforts to improve one area generate unintended consequences elsewhere in the urban system (waste, pollution, poverty, debt).
-The perpetuation of this model has created complex and accelerating challenges -depleting ecosystems, climate instability, resource insecurities, rising social fragmentation, and geo-political conflict.
+Countless communities throughout the world continue to employ an outdated development model that manages interests and industries in isolation of each other.
+Efforts to improve one area generate unintended consequences elsewhere in the system (waste, pollution, poverty, debt).
+The perpetuation of this model has created complex and accelerating challenges – depleting ecosystems, climate instability, resource insecurities, rising debt and social fragmentation, public health crises, and geo-political conflict.

 Inspiring Innovation Through Powerful Enquiry